-Cash and cash equivalents comprise cash in hand, bank balances, demand deposits, deposits pledged with financial institutions, bank overdrafts and short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value with original maturity periods of three months or less.
+Cash and cash equivalents comprise cash in hand, bank balances, demand deposits, short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value with original maturity periods of three months or less.
+For the purpose of the statements of cash flows, cash and cash equivalents are presented net of bank overdrafts.